Roads and expressways in Chicago

 The Eisenhower Expressway crossing under Ashland Avenue, looking east toward downtown.
 The CTA's Blue Line travels along the median of the expressway.

-Roads and expressways in Chicago summarizes the main thoroughfares and the numbering system used in Chicago and its surrounding suburbs.
+The city of Chicago has many roads and expressways.
+Chicago also has a numbering system, used by both the city and neighboring suburbs, as well as many thoroughfares which pass through Chicago and neighboring suburbs.

 Street layout

 Much of Chicago's street system follows a grid pattern.

 Chicago's streets were laid out in a grid that grew from the city's original townsite plan platted by James Thompson.
 Streets following the Public Land Survey System section lines later became arterial streets in outlying sections.
 As new additions to the city were platted, city ordinance required them to be laid out with eight streets to the mile in one direction and 16 in the other direction.
 A scattering of diagonal streets, many of them originally Native American trails, also cross the city.
 Many additional diagonal streets were recommended in the Plan of Chicago, but only the extension of Ogden Avenue was ever constructed.
 In the 1950s and 1960s, a network of superhighways was built radiating from the city center.

 As the city grew and annexed adjacent towns, problems arose with duplicate street names and a confusing numbering system based on the Chicago River.
 On June 22, 1908, the city council adopted a system proposed by Edward P. Brennan; amended June 21, 1909.
 The changes were effective September 1, 1909 for most of the city.

-Addresses in Chicago and some suburbs are numbered outward from baselines at State Street, which runs north and south, and Madison Street, which runs east and west.
+Addresses in Chicago and some suburbs are numbered outward from baselines at State Street, which runs north and south, and Madison Street, which runs west and east.

-The division of Chicago's directional address system is at State Street - separating East (E) from West (W), and Madison Street - North (N) from South (S).
+The origin of Chicago's directional address system is at State Street - separating East (E) from West (W), and Madison Street - North (N) from South (S).